Latino Roots: A Guide to Finding Them in San Francisco

 Rivera’s work can also be seen near a staircase of the City Club of San Francisco (155 Sansome St.; 362-2480).
 Another Rivera mural decorates the Diego Rivera Theater at San Francisco City College (50 Phelan; 239-3127).
 Open to the public but hours vary semester to semester.
 Call for current schedule.

 Rivera, of course, was more than a muralist, and three of his paintings are part of the permanent collection of the San Francisco Museum of Modern Art (151 Third St.; 357-4000): “The Flower Carrier,” “Indian Girl With Coral Necklace,” and “Kneeling Child.”
-The museum is closed for expansion until spring 2016.

 For calendar information and local expert recommendations on all of San Francisco’s arts and cultural activities, visit www.sfarts.org which features more than 1,000 arts events in its database along with curated arts highlights and feature articles.
 SFArts.org is accessible on iPads, iPhones and other mobile devices.